header top contact widget

 This is also true for people as they age.
 Aging contributes to a reduced ability to produce saliva, the mouth’s oral rinsing agent.
 When saliva flow fails to ‘wash away’ bacteria at sufficient levels, the accumulation runs rampant.

 Oral bacteria are living, eating, and reproducing organisms.
 They thrive on rotting food particles caught between teeth.
 They attack gum tissues and tooth enamel.
 Eventually, they can work their way down tooth roots and attack the bones and tendons that support teeth.

-What’s even scarier is the fact that these infectious critters can enter the bloodstream.
+Through tears in diseased gum tissues, this infectious bacteria can enter the bloodstream.
 This potent bacteria are now associated with a number of serious health conditions due to their ability to trigger systemic inflammation.

 When the gum tissues can no longer combat the onslaught of bacteria, there can be very few signs of periodontal (gum) disease initially.
 Signs that emerge are typically frequent bad breath along with swollen, tender and beefy red gums that bleed when you brush.
 As they grow in number, the gum tissues become weaker and they can penetrate the bloodstream.

 According to the American Academy of Periodontology (www.perio.org),

 “Several studies have shown that periodontal disease is associated with heart disease.
 While a cause-and-effect relationship has not yet been proven, research has indicated that periodontal disease increases the risk of heart disease.

 “Scientists believe that inflammation caused by periodontal disease may be responsible for the association.

 “Periodontal disease can also exacerbate existing heart conditions.
 Patients at risk for infective endocarditis may require antibiotics prior to dental procedures.
 Your periodontist and cardiologist will be able to determine if your heart condition requires use of antibiotics prior to dental procedures.”